 What a CRM System Is?

-So, if you’re an owner of a small enterprise, your CRM system may include only such options as calls, emails and clients’ database.
+So, if you’re an owner of a small enterprise, your CRM system may include only such options as calls, emails, and clients’ databases.
 A beauty salon, for instance, will need one more option in addition to the basic ones – frequency of visits of each of the clients and their overall expenses.
 That’s important for productive interaction.

 Our personal definition of a CRM system sounds like this: